HackusatePvP/RenEngine/README.md

         // Loads Atlanta css.
         Application.setUserAgentStylesheet(new PrimerDark().getUserAgentStylesheet());

-        // RenEngine API.
-This will create the window.
         Window window = new WindowBuilder("App").setIcon(new ImageLoader(new File(App.getAppDirectory(), "logo.png"))).setDimensions(1920, 1080).build();

         // Always store the window as a static singleton.
 This makes accessing and modifying the window easier.
         App.window = window;